Hardening x402: PII-Safe Agentic Payments via Pre-Execution Metadata Filtering: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main-results} compares the best regex configuration with the best NLP configuration.
-Both use all six entity types; the NLP configuration uses \texttt{min\_score = 0.4}.
+Both use all six entity types; the NLP configuration uses \texttt{min\_score = 0.5}.

 Three patterns are visible in Table~\ref{tab:main-results} and Figure~\ref{fig:pr-comparison}.
 First, regex achieves perfect precision and near-perfect recall on the four \emph{structural} entity types --- EMAIL, IBAN, CC, and SSN --- whose surface forms are fully specified by pattern.
 Where a regex can be written, it is exact.
-Second, NLP mode recovers the PHONE recall deficit: the compact international format \texttt{+14155550182} is missed by all regex patterns in our sweep but is reliably detected by the spaCy NER model.
+Second, NLP mode narrows the PHONE recall deficit (0.781 to 0.969): the compact international format \texttt{+14155550182}, written without separators, is missed by the structural patterns but recovered by the broader Presidio phone recogniser and spaCy NER.
 Third, and most significantly, PERSON recall is 0.000 in regex mode and 0.551 in NLP mode.
 We return to this finding below.